a-r-abraham/Portfolio_DataAnalysis/README.md

 # Certifications

-Because I do not have a undergraduate background in computer science, online courses are how I learn.
-I have provided a quick breakdown of every certificate I have/am currently working on and what all I learned with each one.
+Each certification has a link to the certificate and any projects/homeworks associated with them.

 ### <b>Tableau Desktop Specialist</b>
 <a href="https://www.credly.com/badges/52b9d421-8059-4457-adac-39b20f766b29/public_url" target="_blank">Badge</a>